plone/volto/docs/source/configuration/volto-slate/api.md

 # `volto-slate` API

+The `volto-slate` API provides methods to integrate the Slate editor into projects that use Plone's React-based frontend Volto.

+(volto-slate-api-extensions-label)=

 ## Extensions

-An extension in `volto-slate` is a function which takes Slate's [`Editor` object](https://docs.slatejs.org/concepts/07-editor) and returns its extended version, allowing a developer to modify and add several functionalities.
+An extension in `volto-slate` is a function which takes Slate's [`Editor` object](https://docs.slatejs.org/concepts/07-editor) and returns its extended version
+This allows a developer to modify and add several functionalities to a Slate `Editor`.
 For example, to define link elements as inline nodes, we override `isInline` from the `Editor` object.

 ```js